 - Your contact details (including telephone, email and your address)

-- If you are making a complaint on behalf of someone else please include their name
+- If you're making a complaint on behalf of someone else please include their name

-- What you would like to happen as a result of making the complaint (the outcome you wish to achieve).
+- What you'd like to happen as a result of making the complaint (the outcome you wish to achieve).

-- If you have already spoken to a member of staff at Shropshire Council or have a complaint about a member of staff please include their name if you know it.
+- If you've already spoken to a member of our staff or have a complaint about a member of staff please include their name if you know it.

 Who can raise a complaint?

-If you have no one to help you make your complaint or raise the things you are unhappy about, contact the Council’s Children’s Complaint Officer and they will find you an advocate.
+If you have no one to help you make your complaint or raise the things you're unhappy about, contact our children’s complaint officer (firstname.lastname@example.org) and they'll find you an advocate.
 This is someone who will help you and speak up for you.

 What process do we follow?

-You can find out more within our frequently asked questions.
+You can find out more from our frequently asked questions.

 What if I want to give a compliment?